What This Error Means

 - Your router lost internet connection

-- Your device settings are outdated
+- DNS settings are not working

 - Your internet provider has issues